flowjo-claytons/AutoGating-Plugin/README.md

 AutoGating-Plugin allows user to specify a percentage of population they would like to view.
-This is done on the contour scale where populations are separated from eachother based on their frequency.
-This forms a visual contour plot of the levels of frequency.
+This is done on the contour scale where populations are separated from each other based on their frequency.
+This forms a visual contour plot representing the levels of frequency.
 User and developer documentation <a href = "https://www.gitbook.com/book/flowjo-kellyh/auto-gating-plugin-documentation/details">here</a>

 Reqs: